Test Runner (Twister)

 • Option to specify your own list of default platforms overriding what upstream defines.

-• Ability to override build_on_all options used in some testcases.
+• Ability to override build_on_all options used in some test scenarios.
 This will treat tests or sample as any other just build for default platforms you specify in the configuration file or on the command line.

 • Ignore some logic in twister to expand platform coverage in cases where default platforms are not in scope.